KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 3) Create SSD model
 4) Training

-The input of traning should be in /checkpoints/[model_name] the output of traning will besave in checkpoints/ssd_[model_name]
+The input of training should be in /checkpoints/[model_name]

+the output of training will be store in checkpoints/ssd_[model_name]